AnyLog-co/documentation/using edgex.md

 ## Prerequisites

-* An Anylog node configured as a Message Broker
+* An Anylog node configured as a [Message Broker](https://github.com/AnyLog-co/documentation/blob/master/background%20processes.md#message-broker).
 * An Edgex platform configured to publish the device data on an AnyLog node as the message broker.

 ## Configuring AnyLog